garretchristensen/BestPracticesManual/Manual.md

 science researchers who desire to make their own research transparent to, and reproducible by, others.
 The entire process of research, from hypothesis generation to publication, is covered.
-Although norms differ across fields, we attempt a general view of the empirical social sciences to these recommendations, and hope that students and researchers in any social science field may tailor these recommendations to best fit their field.
+Although norms differ across disciplines, we attempt to bring a broad view of the empirical social sciences to these recommendations, and hope that students and researchers in any social science field may tailor these recommendations to best fit their field.